Recommendations — what works, at what cost, for which voters

 How to read this page alongside the findings

-If a row in this matrix does not trace back to a cell-level finding via one of those pages, treat it as general-population evidence and flag it in the grant narrative.
+If a row in this matrix does not trace back to a group-level finding via one of those pages, treat it as general-population evidence and flag it in the grant narrative.
 The trust-but-verify rule applies here too.

 Methodology.
 Effect ranges reflect the low-high bounds published in the source meta-analyses; treat each range as approximately a 95% CI unless the source specifies otherwise.
 Cost ranges reflect both effect-size uncertainty and per-contact variance.
 Blank cells mean the catalog does not report that quantity.
 Primary source: Gerber & Green, Get Out The Vote, 4th ed.
 (2019), supplemented by Brennan Center cost-benefit analyses, Results for America evidence briefs, and peer-reviewed individual studies cited in data/external/evidence_roi/intervention_effect_size_catalog.csv.
 Funder landscape from Candid.org, foundation websites, and ProPublica Nonprofit Explorer; full list at data/external/evidence_roi/funder_landscape.csv.
 Every row traces to a named row in those two files.
 Full provenance: methodology page.